devcontainers/ci/README.md

 Note that this project builds on top of [@devcontainers/cli](https://www.npmjs.com/package/@devcontainers/cli) which can be used in other automation systems.

 ## GitHub Action
-The examples below shows usage of the GitHub Action - see the [GitHub Action documentation](./docs/github-action.md) for more details.
+The examples below show usage of the GitHub Action - see the [GitHub Action documentation](./docs/github-action.md) for more details.

 > **NOTE:** This Action is not currently capable of taking advantage of pre-built Codespaces.
 However, pre-built images are supported.